MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-previewing-reports.md

 -   Add, change, or delete the query parameters in the report or parameter values.

- Changes to the report layout and data formatting do not affect the cached dataset.
+ Changes to the report layout and data formatting don't affect the cached dataset.
 You can do the following actions without refreshing the cached dataset:

 -   Add or remove data regions such as tables, matrices or charts.